davideperozzi/smoovy/packages/scroller/README.md

 ```

 ## More details
-For more information on how this works take a look at the [core](../scroller-core) package.
+For more information on how this works, take a look at the [core](../scroller-core) package.

 ## Development commands
 ```js